Quicklinks

 5. Notice that elected WSC members must be elected and registered at least 90 days prior to the first day of the WSBC.

-3. Registered WSC members will receive notice either by first class mail or electronically of the proposed WSBC agenda at least thirty (30) days prior to the opening day of the convention.
-The agenda shall include all approved main motions and notice of elections, including all submitted nominees.
-This is known as the “WSC Members’ Notice.”
+4. Registered WSC members will receive notice electronically of the proposed WSBC agenda at least 30 days prior to the opening day of the convention.
+The agenda will include all approved main motions and notice of elections, including all submitted nominees.
+This is known as the “WSC Members’ 30-Day Notice.”

-4. Motions requiring prior notice by law or under these bylaws include, but are not limited to, election of officers and trustees, amendments to the bylaws, and conference approval, adoption or withdrawal of FA Conference-approved literature.
-All such items shall be included in the WSC Members’ Notice.
+5. Motions requiring prior notice by law or under these bylaws include, but are not limited to, election of officers and trustees; amendments to the bylaws; and conference approval, adoption or withdrawal of FA Conference-approved literature.
+All such items will be included in the WSC Members’ 30-Day Notice.

 Section 3.
 Main Motions

 1. Main motions may be submitted by (1) executive boards or committees of FA chapters or FA intergroups, (2) WSI committees, or (3) the WSB.
-Procedures for submitting motions will be sent to the boards of intergroups and chapters at least one hundred twenty (120) days before the opening day of the convention.
+Procedures for submitting motions will be sent to the boards of intergroups and chapters at least 120 days before the opening day of the convention.

 2. Main motions, including proposed bylaw amendments, must be submitted in writing to the secretary at least 90 days prior to the first day of the WSBC.